pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 - Story 1: Build and evaluate a linear regression model for forecasting as a baseline approach
 - Story 2: Build a Holt Winters Exponential Smoothing model
 - Story 3: Research on ARIMA modeling and build an ARIMA model
+- Story 4: Research and build a Prophet model
-- Story 4: Research RNN modeling
+- Story 5: Research RNN modeling
-- Story 5: Build RNN Model
+- Story 6: Build RNN Model
+- Story 7: Compare model performances and select final model
-- Story 6: Repeat modeling process at the USA state level
+- Story 8: Repeat modeling process at the USA state level

 **_Epic 4: Ensemble models_**
 - Story 1: Ensemble predictions from models built in Epic 3